-The General Data Protection Regulation (GDPR) comes into effect on 25th May 2018, effectively replacing the UK current Data Protection Act by the Information Commissioners Office (ICO).
+The General Data Protection Regulation (GDPR) came into effect on 25th May 2018, effectively replacing the UK current Data Protection Act by the Information Commissioners Office (ICO).

 GDPR brings EU data protection regulation into line with ways in which data are now used and harmonises regulation across the EU.
 It directly effects all organisations that control or process individual data and gives individuals greater control over how organisations use their data.